-We have audited the financial statements of Sussex House School (the 'charitable company') for the year ended 31 August 2017 which comprise the Statement of Financial Activities (including income and expenditure account), the balance sheet and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Sussex House School (the 'charitable company') for the year ended 31 August 2019 which comprise Statement of Financial Activities, Balance Sheet, Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).